gaphor/presentations/make-your-app-multiplatform/slides.md

 To fix this, we ended up using a simple bash script to download the wheel of the new version from PyPI with all of its dependencies, and then write the download url and the sha256 to the manifest.
-Here you can see we use pip to download the new version, ls and awk to get the list of files in two columns using the dash as a separator to get the dependency name and filename.
+Here you can see we use pip to download the new version, find and awk to get the list of files in two columns using the dash as a separator to get the dependency name and filename.
 Then we use curl and jq to connect to the PyPI endpoint and process the json to get the filename and sha256.
-Although bash scripts are the solution to everything, in this case it made our manifest generation simple and reliable.
+Although bash scripts aren't the solution to everything, in this case it made our manifest generation simple and reliable.

 A second challenge is that flathub uses a separate GitHub repository to build